fugu-chop/launch_school/rb120_object_oriented_programming/lesson_3/3_inheritance_and_variable_scope.md

 teddy = Dog.new("Teddy")
 puts teddy.dog_name                       # => bark! bark!
 Teddy bark! bark!
 ```
 When we instantiated `teddy`, we called `Dog.new`.
-Since the `Dog` class doesn't have an `initialize` instance method, the method lookup path went to the super class, `Animal`, and executed `Animal#initialize`.
+Since the `Dog` class doesn't have an `initialize` instance method, the method lookup path went to the superclass, `Animal`, and executed `Animal#initialize` (i.e. `Dog` inherits the `initialize` method from `Animal`).
 That's when the `@name` instance variable was initialized, and that's why we can access it from `teddy.dog_name`.

-This is __not true__ if the methods in which instance variables are defined are overwritten, or never called:
+This is __not true__ if the methods in which instance variables are defined are overwritten, or never called.
+Again, this is because instance variables themselves __cannot be inherited__; only the methods in which they are defined.
 ```
 class Animal
   def initialize(name)